physion/policy.ovation.io/docs/policies/data_integrity_policy.md

 ### Production System Security

-* System, network, and server security is managed and maintained by the CTO and the Security Officer. <!-- CTO => VP of Engineering -->
+* System, network, and server security is managed and maintained by the Chief Architect and the Security Officer. <!-- CTO => VP of Engineering -->
 * Up to date system lists and architecture diagrams are kept for all Production environments.
 * Access to Production Systems is controlled using centralized tools and two-factor authentication.